 As a rule, wine grapes aren’t ready to harvest until the fall — sometime between September and November for the Northern Hemisphere, depending on the variety and what sort of balance between acids and sugars the winemaker seeks (think green bananas versus very ripe bananas).
-Over the centuries, winemakers discovered that you can leave the grapes hanging around (ha!) even longer, and though they’ll look like little raisins, they create a concentrated, sugary, fermentable juice that’s tasty in its own right, creating a wide variety of sweeter “late harvest” wines.
+Over the centuries, winemakers discovered that you can leave the grapes hanging around even longer, and though they’ll look like little raisins, they create a concentrated, sugary, fermentable juice that’s tasty in its own right, creating a wide variety of sweeter “late harvest” wines.

-The downside to this approach, especially as Europe thawed in the 19th century (and today as climate change messes with everything) is you can’t always be guaranteed the right cold weather at the right time, meaning you’ll only get to make eiswein in certain years.
-In fact, according to Ernst Büscher of the German Wine Institute, due to climate change, “the chances to harvest eiswein are getting lower, which makes German eiswein even more precious.
+The downside to this approach, especially as Europe thawed in the 19th century (and today as climate change messes with absolutely everything), is you can’t always be guaranteed the right cold weather at the right time.
+This means that you’ll only get to make eiswein in certain years.
+In fact, according to Ernst Büscher of the German Wine Institute, due to climate change, “The chances to harvest eiswein are getting lower, which makes German eiswein even more precious.
 From the 2017 vintage, we do not expect much eiswein, if any.”
-Despite all this, Büscher says there’s no initiative to relax the rules.
+Despite all this, Büscher said there’s no initiative to relax the rules.

 There’s even a celebration: the Niagara Icewine Festival, which takes place over three weekends each January.
-“What makes our festival pretty unique is that we’re able to produce ice wine in quantities that are envied around the world,” says Anthony Annunziata, executive director of Tourism Partnership of Niagara.
+“What makes our festival pretty unique is that we’re able to produce ice wine in quantities that are envied around the world,” said Anthony Annunziata, executive director of Tourism Partnership of Niagara.
 “The only way to sample this many wines and ice wines at once is to visit each winery, which would take a lot longer.
 Though it would be very fun.”

-- You’re probably drinking last year’s harvest: Because so little of it is made each year, and most people don’t try and age it, odds are that you’re drinking the results of either last year or the year before.
+- You’re probably drinking last year’s harvest: Because so little of it is made each year, and most people don’t try to age it, odds are that you’re drinking the results of either last year or the year before.
 Some ice wines do age, but it’s not particularly recommended.

-- Keep it cool: According to McGregor, it’s best to store it on its side or at a slant that keeps the cork wet at a consistent temperature of around 50 degrees (like you might find in a cellar).
+- Keep it cool: According to McGregor, it’s best to store it on its side or at a slant that keeps the cork wet at a consistent temperature of around 50 degrees Fahrenheit (like you might find in a cellar).

 - Serve it cool: Ice wine is best served cool, but not cold (about 40 to 50 degrees Fahrenheit), to reap the most from the flavors.
 Small flutes or wine glasses are perfect; since the bottles are usually small and pricey, it also avoids anyone bogarting the whole bottle.

-Scotch whisky fans, take note: You can now have your cake and eat it too.
-Glenfiddich has launched Winter Storm, a 21-year single malt finished in ice wine casks (the first time ever done for a whisky, according to the company) as part of its Experimental Series.
+Scotch whisky fans take note: You can now have your cake and eat it too.
+Glenfiddich has Winter Storm, a 21-year single malt finished in ice wine casks (the first time ever done for a whisky, according to the company) as part of its Experimental Series.
 Employing French Oak casks from Peller Estate, another Canadian ice wine pioneer, the whisky scores notes of candied fruit and lychee from the barrels.
 The sleek white bottle looks like something that might show up at the home bar of Mr. Freeze or Emma Frost.
 You may have to hunt for this one.
 The $250 whisky was made in a limited edition using barrels from the 2017 ice wine harvest.